multimodal-agreeableness/multimodal_agreeableness/readme.md

 ## Code Structure

 - `sft.py` — LoRA supervised fine-tuning script (built on `trl.SFTTrainer`), with completion-only loss masking so loss is only computed on the target script, not the instruction.
-Loads `train.pkl` / `test.pkl`.
+Loads `test.pkl`.
 - `generate_comparison.py` — generates short-video marketing scripts from both the base model and the LoRA-merged custom model, under matched high/low agreeableness prompts.
 - `evaluate_agreeableness_similarity.py` — computes BERT-embedding cosine similarity of generated scripts to the concepts "agreeableness" and "dried fruit", and runs Welch's t-tests between conditions.